C-Adam/Coding-Notes/JavaScript/Note.md

 //We can remove key, value pairs using rest.delete(key): rest.delete("Name");

+//We can check the size of a map using: console.log(rest.size)

 //Maps can even store arrays as keys.
 HOWEVER, the array needs to be stored in a variable.
 When using rest.get() on an array, we are accessing it through it's address in the Heap, not it's specific value.

 rest.set([1, 2], "Hello World")